ScottJDaley/ada/README.md

 #### Examples

-- `ada iron rod`: Information about iron rods.
+- `/ada iron rod`: Information about iron rods.
+- `/ada recipe iron rod`: Information about the iron rod recipe.
+- `/ada refinery`: Information about refineries.
-- `ada recipes for iron rod`: All recipes for making iron rods.
+- `/ada recipes for iron rod`: Browse all recipes for making iron rods.
-- `ada recipes from iron rods`: All recipes with iron rods as an ingredient.
+- `/ada recipes from iron rods`: Browse all recipes with iron rods as an ingredient.
-- `ada recipes for refineries`: All recipes available in refineries.
+- `/ada recipes for refineries`: Browse all recipes available in refineries.
-- `ada recipes for iron.*`: All recipes for items whose name starts with "iron".
+- `/ada recipes for iron.*`: Browse all recipes for items whose name starts with "iron".
+- `/ada compare recipe iron rod`: Compare the iron rod recipe against all other recipes for iron rods.
+- `/ada compare recipes for iron rod`: Compare all recipes that produce iron rods.
+- `/ada ingredients for recipe iron rod`: Browse all ingredients in the iron rod recipe.
+- `/ada products for recipe iron rod`: Browse all products in the iron rod recipe.

 ### Optimization Query